-Edema is a normal response of the body to inflammation or injury.
-For example, a twisted ankle, a bee sting, or a skin infection will all result in edema in the involved area.
-In some cases, such as in an infection, this may be beneficial.
-Increased fluid from the blood vessels allows more infection-fighting white blood cells to enter the affected area.
+Things like a twisted ankle, a bee sting, or a skin infection will cause edema.
+In some cases, like an infection, this may be helpful.
+More fluid from your blood vessels puts more infection-fighting white blood cells in the swollen area.

-Low albumin (hypoalbuminemia): Albumin and other proteins in the blood act like sponges to keep fluid in the blood vessels.
-Low albumin may contribute to edema, but isn't usually the sole cause.
+Low albumin: Your doctor may call this hypoalbuminemia.
+Albumin and other proteins in the blood act like sponges to keep fluid in your blood vessels.
+Low albumin may contribute to edema, but it’s not usually the only cause.

-Allergic reactions: Edema is a usual component of most allergic reactions.
-In response to the allergic exposure, the body allows nearby blood vessels to leak fluid into the affected area.
+Allergic reactions: Edema is a part of most allergic reactions.
+In response to the allergen, nearby blood vessels leak fluid into the affected area.

-Obstruction of flow: If the drainage of fluid from a body part is blocked, fluid can back up.
-A blood clot in the deep veins of the leg can result in leg edema.
-A tumor blocking lymph or blood flow will cause edema in the affected area.
+Obstruction of flow: If drainage of fluid from a part of your body is blocked, fluid can back up.
+A blood clot in the deep veins of your leg can cause leg edema.
+A tumor blocking the flow of blood or another fluid called lymph can cause edema.

-Critical illness: Burns, life-threatening infections, or other critical illnesses can cause a whole-body reaction that allows fluid to leak into tissues almost everywhere.
-Widespread edema throughout the body can result.
+Critical illness: Burns, life-threatening infections, or other critical illnesses can cause a reaction that allows fluid to leak into tissues almost everywhere.
+This can cause edema all over your body.